-It is a famous saying of Vyasa in his Maha Bharata.
-It was repeated several times.
-In the first instance Dhritarashtra told this to Lord Krihsna while smoothly rejecting his proposal to give the share of land to Pandavas (Udyoga Parva 37.09).
-In the Anusasanika Parva, Bhishma also repeated this line while recollecting what he told Duryodhana at that time ((uktavAnasmi durbudhim mandam duryodhanam tadA yotah Krishnah tato dharmah yato dharmah tato jayah).
-Same line was recollected and reported to Lord Krihsna by Gandhari in Striparva (17.06).
-Like this it was repeated several times in different contexts.
-We may translate it as : act Dharma – thus get victory.
-It is the ultimate message of Mahabharata ? ever great epic.
-The Poorna Kumbha is a symbol of plentyness and a symbol of welcome to new thoughts and ideas.
-Hence this logo in its totality represents the overall development of human mind with plentyness of purity, knowledge and Dharma.
+It is a famous saying of Vyasa in his Mahabharata.
+In the first instance, Dhritarashtra told Lord Krishna this while smoothly rejecting his proposal to give the share of land to the Pandavas (Udyoga Parva 37.09).
+In the Anusasanika Parva, Bhishma also repeated this line while recollecting what he told Duryodhana at that time (uktavanasmi durbudhim mandam duryodhanam tada yotah krishnah tato dharmah yato dharmah tato jayah).
+The same line was recollected and reported to Lord Krishna by Gandhari in Satiparva (17.06).
+It was repeated several times in different contexts.
+It can be translated as “act dharma – thus win.”
+It is the ultimate message of the Mahabharata, the greatest epic in Indian history.
+Poorna Kumbha is a symbol of abundance as well as a symbol of openness to new thoughts and ideas.
+Therefore, this logo, in its entirety, represents the overall development of the human mind with a great deal of purity, knowledge, and dharma.

 The object of Damodaram Sanjivayya National Law University is to build on the traditional ethos of Andhra Pradesh and create a temple of learning.
 It aims at imparting quality legal education and organize advanced studies and research in all branches of law.
 The main objectives are